 Money orders are a non-electronic way to make payments or transfer money, similar to a personal check, while a money transfer electronically transfers funds from one account to another.

 If you’d like to purchase a money order, then you’ll need to go somewhere other than Walgreens or Duane Reade.
 Walgreens does not offer money orders, but they do offer money transfers through the Western Union, at about 7,800 of its approximately 9,000 locations.
 We have provided a list of similar stores that sell money orders (since Walgreens doesn’t offer money orders, only money transfers) at the end of the article.

 With longer hours than banks and credit unions, Walgreens is a good option to transfer money when you’re short on time and you don’t mind paying a little extra for speed.

 What Is a Money Order?

 Money orders have been a reliable payment method for over a century.
-When paying with a money order, the buyer purchases the money order with cash (or a debit or credit card, if allowed), pays a nominal fee, and then uses it to pay the recipient, who redeems it for cash.
+When paying with a money order, the buyer purchases the money order with cash (or a debit or credit card, if allowed), pays a nominal fee, fills out the money order, and then uses it to pay the recipient, who redeems it for cash.
 Money orders themselves are notes that often look similar to personal checks.
 They have many of the same blanks as personal checks, including pay to, amount, and date.